GeoffreyXue/dcompact/README.md

 1. Getting started with dev-container with all necessary dependencies
 2. Building and running RocksDB itself using a example application wtihin the examples folder
-3. Building out a mini application that uses Rocks DB
-4. Introducing S3 Fuse with Rocks DB, figure out that integration
+3. Introducing S3 Fuse with Rocks DB, figure out that integration

 Post steps not mentioned:
 - Learn more C++